DETAILED ACTION

 using the selected channel to transmit an electronic message to at least one of the member and a provider, wherein the electronic message comprises data associated with one or more actions for the member to take in connection with at least partially closing the current gap-in-care for the member and an impact associated with taking the one or more actions.

 These steps for determining channel selection to address gap in care for the member, as drafted, under the broadest reasonable interpretation, includes methods of organizing human activity.
 That is nothing in the claim element precludes the italicized portions from managing personal behavior or relationships or interactions between people through managing the interactions between the member and provider to address the gap in care for the member.
 This could be analogized to considering historical usage information while inputting data.
-The italicized portions containing the recitation of filtering feature vectors, processing feature vectors, and generating a probability have been treated as part of the abstract idea, specifically as mathematical calculations which falls within the abstract idea of mathematical concepts, in light of the 2024 USPTO AI Guidance.
+The italicized portions containing the recitation of filtering feature vectors, processing feature vectors, determining a probability, applying SHAP values, and calculating a delta between SHAP values have been treated as part of the abstract idea, specifically as mathematical calculations which falls within the abstract idea of mathematical concepts, in light of the 2024 USPTO AI Guidance.
 If a claim limitation, under its broadest reasonable interpretation, covers performance as organizing human activity and mathematical calculations but for the recitation of generic computer components, then it falls within the “Methods of Organizing Human Activity” and “Mathematical Concepts” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Step 2A Prong 2